 If you become incapable of tending to your bills, you may need another person to do it for you.
 The ability of another to manage your money during your incapacitation depends on whether you properly set up your accounts.
 Drawing money on your account to pay your living expenses requires specific paperwork with the bank.
 You must designate the person as an authorized signer on your checking account before the bank can allow it.

-Authorized signers usually come into play with elderly parents or incapacitated family members -- individuals who are without the mental or physical capacity to manage their financial affairs.
+Authorized signers often come into play with elderly parents or incapacitated family members – individuals who are without the mental or physical capacity to manage their financial affairs and require someone to sign checks and otherwise maintain bank accounts for them .
 Authorized signers are also used in the business world when specific employees are authorized to write checks on the company account, such as payroll and accounting employees.